scipopt/gcg/doc/resources/devs/misc/makefiles-args.md

 #### Limits and Modes (only for `make test`)

+    TEST[=NAME]                 Name of the testset.
+Default: "short".
+    SETTINGS[=SET]              Choose settings for the testrun as defined in settings/SET.set.
     STATISTICS[=B]              Print additional statistics (beware: different to the one above, which is used during compilation), B in {true,false}.
     NODE[=N]                    Limit of Nodes to be opened during branching.
     OPT[=TYPE]                  Choose from {opt, dbg, prf}.
-    SETTINGS[=SET]              Choose settings for the testrun as defined in settings/SET.set.
     MODE[=TYPE]                 Use different modes.
 0 or none to prevent from using dec files.

 ### GCG-unspecific arguments